Tuition and Financial Assistance

 For current tuition information please go to www.depts.ttu.edu/financialaid/costToAttend.php

-Students receive financial support primarily in terms of research and teaching assistantships and other psychology-related positions as appropriate for psychologists-in-training.
-We guarantee 9 months of half –time funding (20 hours per week); however, we have been fortunate to be usually grant students funding for 12 months.
-We are hopeful this will continue but this is always contingent on budgetary changes.
+We guarantee 12 months of half –time funding (20 hours per week) and are hopeful this will continue.
+However, this may be affected by future budgetary changes.
 Scholarships are competitive.
-Most years all first year students receive a $1000.00 scholarship which waives out-of-state tuition and fees.
+Most years all first year students receive a $1000.00 scholarship which waives most of their out-of-state tuition and fees.
 University employee benefits, including high-quality health insurance, are also available to those students with half-time assistantships.

 During the past few years, the Graduate School has increased the number of competitive fellowships that are available to entering graduate students.
 Many of our applicants have qualified for these awards.
 For more information, visit the graduate school's Fellowships & Scholarships page.